Zesting produces modular isotopes and explains their topological invariants

+The axiom that establishes $(\Id_{\CC},J)$ as a monoidal equivalence is satisfied if the following picture equation holds.

-After applying a Reidemeister II move to the top picture, the $\lambda_{a,b,c}$ and its inverse isomorphism can be cancelled.
-Further Reidemeister II moves then give the bottom picture.
+After applying a Reidemeister II move to the left picture and using naturality the $\nu_{a,b,c}$ and its inverse isomorphism can be canceled.
+Further Reidemeister II moves then give the identification with the picture on the right.
 A similar calculation shows that the monoidal functor $(\Id_{\CC},J)$ is braided.
 Since the twists are preserved by the identity functor it is clear the braided tensor equivalence is ribbon.